vaquarkhan/microservices-recipes-a-free-gitbook/reference/bibliography.md

 **Content Licensing**: This bibliography includes references to open-source projects, academic papers, and commercial products.
 All citations are provided for educational purposes under fair use doctrine.
 No content from cited sources has been reproduced verbatim beyond standard quotation limits (30 consecutive words maximum).

-**Copyright Notice**: Adaptive Granularity Governance: The Khan Microservice Pattern (formerly Adaptive Granularity Governance: The Khan Microservice Pattern), the Service Decomposition Workflow, the Microservices Maturity Assessment (KM3), and the Revised VaquarKhan Index (RVx) are original methodologies by Vaquar Khan; please cite.
+**Copyright Notice**: Adaptive Granularity Governance: The Khan Microservice Pattern™ (formerly the Adaptive Granularity Strategy), The Vaquar Pattern (PVDM)℠, the Service Decomposition Workflow, the Microservices Maturity Assessment (KM3), and the Revised VaquarKhan Index (RVx) are original methodologies by Vaquar Khan; please cite.
 Book content is © 2017-2026 by Vaquar Khan.
 Dual license: MIT for code, CC BY-NC-ND 4.0 for prose and figures.
-No trademark is claimed at this time.
+Pattern names use ™ / ℠ as common-law identifiers; no registered trademark (®) is claimed unless stated.
 See [LICENSING.md](../LICENSING.md).

 ---